 Now, if you hit the 1 key on your keyboard, you should start to see particles generate onscreen and move in the cool cyclical fashion seen below.
 Every time you hit the 1 key, a new particle should generate with a slightly shifted color and path of movement from the previous particle.

-Although this effect just scratches the surface of what’s possible with this new functionality, hopefully it has gotten you excited to experiment further with generating particles via Python!
+Although this effect just scratches the surface of what’s possible with this new functionality, hopefully it has gotten you excited to experiment further in TouchDesigner with generating particles via Python!
 Some simple places to start include different triggering options (from audio, MIDI, sensors, etc.) or additional post effects.
 But don’t stop there, either — the Python code we worked on has plenty of opportunities for changes as well.
 Even increasing the amount of particles generated can lead to cool results.
 Happy experimenting!